Glowing Snowflake WreathDecember 17, 2014 | FILED UNDER: Wreaths, Christmas

-I have been dreaming up this wreath for awhile and was waiting for the moment when I’d have a chance to sneak away to my craft room and try it out.
-I wasn’t sure if my idea to use a combination of snowflake ornaments and white lights for the wreath would work – but it did!
+I have been dreaming up this glowing snowflake wreath for awhile and was waiting for the moment when I’d have a chance to sneak away to my craft room and try it out.
+However, I wasn’t sure if my idea to use a combination of snowflake ornaments and white lights for the wreath would work – but it did!
 I’m so excited about how it turned out and it couldn’t have been easier to make.
 Read on for the snowflake wreath DIY.

 This is my first experiment with a lighted wreath, and I love the soft glow it provides over our fireplace.
 Luckily it looks just as pretty and delicate during the daytime!